Art Display Cases

 The program is dedicated to a combination of methods, theories, techniques, aesthetics, and art history.
 Students use a wide range of materials and processes such as clay, color, sculpture, printmaking, bookmaking, painting, drawing, architecture, graphic design, mosaic, paper making, and fiber arts.
 In addition to producing art, each technique integrates geography, an historical period, and/or specific artists.
 The art production process is integrated into field trips and assemblies and extends beyond the classroom and into the home and community.

-Our annual Art Fair in May is a special event where all students have an opportunity to display and share their work with the school community.
+Our annual Art Fair is a special event where all students have an opportunity to display and share their work with the school community.
 When possible, the Art Department supports programs that bring artists and artwork to the school.

 Students may work on long-term assignments that require planning and commitment.
 Projects offer students choices and allow them to take ownership of their ideas and creative works.
 As students move from grade to grade, they are taught to look at art with a more critical and more informed eye.